hungledut/1d_gdm_paper/README.md

 # A One-Dimensional Generative Diffusion Model for Network Traffic Dataset Generation
 This is the source-code of "A One-Dimensional Generative Diffusion Model for Network Traffic Dataset Generation" paper published in "Lecture notes in Computer Science"
-## Abstract
-Generative AI emerged as a powerful method for generating new data, which is famous for image, video, and text generation.
-For this inspiration, our study aims to leverage the Generative AI for Network Traffic Dataset Generation.
-This type of data is very important to cybersecurity, as it is used for detection, prediction, and classification tasks in the network traffic.
-Recent studies have utilized the variant of Generative AI models for generating Network Traffic Data, gaining considerable achievements.
-In our study, we proposed a novel approach using the One-Dimensional Generative Diffusion Model to generate the synthetic Network Traffic data.
-As a result, our proposed model surpasses the previous studies’ models on the UNSW-NB15 dataset, with the Chi-Squared Test and Kolmogorov-Smirnov Test values being 0.863 and 0.838 respectively.
-Moreover, our proposed method considerably improves the performance of detecting attack activities of network traffic in terms of accuracy and F1-score, demonstrating its powers in cybersecurity.

 ## Windows